enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/macro.md

 ;;;;;

 Macros take in the part of the spell that the pattern was drawn in as the first argument.
 The macro must then return a new spell.
-This spell replaces the spell the pattern was drawn in.
+This spell replaces the circle the pattern was drawn in.